-- 6. Pave the land in the set-back zone to match the paving in the public street so that it provides a seamless and level ground plane. - 7.
-Ensure that no columns, blade walls or other building elements encroach the ground level of the front setback. - 8.
-Ensure that balconies project a maximum of 1.2 metres into front building setbacks in the R4 High Density Residential Zone. - Ensure that minor projections into front building lines and setbacks above ground level are designed for sun shading, entry protection or building articulation and enhance the amenity of the public domain. - 10.
-Allow enclosures or screening of balconies only if they are moveable and aid the amenity of the apartments.
+- Pave the land in the set-back zone to match the paving in the public street so that it provides a seamless and level ground plane. - Ensure that no columns, blade walls or other building elements encroach the ground level of the front setback. - 7-8.
+Ensure that balconies project a maximum of 1.2 metres into front building setbacks in the R4 High Density Residential Zone. - 8-9.
+Ensure that minor projections into front building lines and setbacks are designed for sun shading, entry protection or building articulation and enhance the amenity of the public domain. - Allow enclosures or screening of balconies-only if they are moveable-and aid the amenity of the apartments. - Include enclosures or screening of balconies that is moveable where it aids the amenity of the apartments.

-4.2.8 Side and rear boundary setbacks
+4.2.89 Side and rear boundary setbacks